 Employee morale is the job satisfaction and feeling of well being an employee has within a workplace environment.
 Organizations with good and open workplace communication share job specific information with employees and the managers listen to their employees with respect.

-Managers should also conduct meetings, where they can focus on specific areas of each employee’s concerns and be supportive to solve any problems.
+Managers should also conduct meetings, where they can focus on specific areas of each employee’s concerns, development and be supportive to solve any problems.
 Also, managers should be approachable and willing to listen what employees have to say.